TrudAX/denistrunin-blog/src/posts/integration-services/index.md

 tags: ["Integration", "XppDEVTutorial"]
 path: "/integration-services"
 featuredImage: "./logo.png"
-excerpt: "This blog post describes how to implement a synchronous integration with D365FO by creating a Service inside D365FO using External integration framework"
+excerpt: "This blog post describes how to implement a synchronous integration with D365FO by creating a service using the External Integration framework."
 ---

-**External integration** is an open-source [framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel) designed for inbound and outbound integrations in D365FO.
-It supports several channels: Azure file share, SFTP, Azure service bus, and provides comprehensive features for logging, error handling, and troubleshooting.
+The **External Integration** framework is an open-source [solution](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel) designed for inbound and outbound integrations in D365FO.
+It supports several channels, including Azure File Share, SFTP, and Azure Service Bus, and provides comprehensive features for logging, error handling, and troubleshooting.

 In this blog post, I will describe how to implement a service endpoint using the External Integration framework.

 ## Key Design Principles

-X++ services are created using a standard service class in X++ and the [Service and Service group objects](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/custom-services#json-based-custom-services).
+X++ services are created using a standard service class and the [Service and Service group objects](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/custom-services#json-based-custom-services).

-Please note that service is a synchronous integration pattern that increases system coupling; it should be used only when async is not an option.
+Please note that a service is a synchronous integration pattern that increases system coupling.
+It should only be used when an asynchronous approach is not an option.

-Before the development, I analysed several projects and how they were implemented by different developers.
-Key observations were:
+Before starting development, I analyzed several projects to see how different developers implemented their services.
+My key observations were:

-- The input parameters vary by integration; they can't be universal.
+- The input parameters vary by integration and cannot be universal.
-- The output parameters look very similar; it is a data set containing one or more tables and some error flags.
-Also, most implementations contained some kind of logging table, usually different per implementation
+- The output parameters look very similar: typically a dataset containing one or more tables, along with some error flags.
+Additionally, most implementations included some kind of logging table, which usually varied per implementation.

 Based on these observations, the following concept was implemented:

-1. The service input contract will be a new class for each integration, which gives maximum flexibility
+1. The service input contract will be a new class for each integration, providing maximum flexibility.
-2. Output contract will be a unified class that contains the following data: A .NET dataset containing 0..n tables, Output string, Error flag, Error message
+2. The output contract will be a unified class containing the following data: a .NET dataset (with 0 to n tables), an output string, an error flag, and an error message.
 3. A common logging option will be provided.

-4. It should be possible to test the class inside D365FO
+4. It must be possible to test the class directly inside D365FO.

 ## Implementation details: X++ code

-I provide a sample code in the following [class](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialServiceTest.xml)
+I have provided sample code in the following [class](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegrationSamples/AxClass/DEVIntegTutorialServiceTest.xml).

 ![Solution overview](SolutionOverview.png)

-To create a new service in the External integration framework
+To create a new service using the External Integration framework:

-1. Create a new class that extends the **DEVIntegServiceExportBase**
+1. Create a new class that extends **DEVIntegServiceExportBase**.
-2. Create an entry point that is always 1 line, just a call with a reference to the main method
+2. Create an entry point that is always a single line—just a call referencing the main method.
-3. Implement a main method.
-It contains only the service business logic.
+3. Implement the main method to contain only the service's business logic.

-A sample code looks like this:
+A code sample looks like this:

 ```c#
 public class DEVIntegTutorialServiceTest extends DEVIntegServiceExportBase